Martinsos/edlib/README.md

 Mile Šikić (@msikic) - Mentoring and guidance through whole project.

 Ivan Sović (@isovic) - Help with testing and prioritizing features, valuable comments on the manuscript.

+## FAQ

+### What do terms NW, HW and SHW stand for?
+NW stands for Needleman-Wunsch, HW for Hybrid Wunsch, and SHW for Semi Hybrid Wunsch.
+While NW is a common abbreviation, HW and SHW abbreviations were made up at the very start of this project to describe additional modes of alignment.
+Terms "global", "infix" and "prefix" probably describe the modes better, but terms NW, HW and SHW are still very present in the project.